-Anza Borrego State Park, in Southern California, is a huge desert with countless adventures to be had.
+Anza Borrego State Park in Southern California is a vast desert with countless adventures to be had.
 While I have by no means done everything, the view at Font’s Point in the park’s northern section is one of the best views in all of Southern California.
-The way the ragged ridgelines bend out in front of you from this high vantage point is awe-inspiring, and something that everyone should see at least once in California.
-Here is all the information on how to get to this spot and hat tip to Chris from LastAdventurer.com for coming with me to explore this spot.
+The way the distinct ridgelines bend out in front of you from this high vantage point is awe-inspiring, and something that everyone should see at least once in California.
+Here is all the information on how to get to this spot and hat tip to Chris from LastAdventurer.com for coming with me to explore it.

 - 4×4 strongly recommended

 - This information is from my visit in 2017 and 2019

 From Christmas Circle in Anza Borrego, you will want to head out on S-22 for ten miles.
 Right after the 29-mile marker, you will see a dirt road on the right and a sign that says Font’s Point, 4 miles.
 This is where you will turn and start the off-roading to Font’s Point.
 I would not recommend doing this without four wheel drive, but it does depend on the year and road conditions.
 When I went, there were a lot of sandy spots, which would be easy for 2WD cars to get stuck in.
 You can always call the park visitors center and ask for the current conditions.

 When you turn off the main road onto the dirt, you will be following a wash most of the way.
 The road is wide, and there are not many markers, but since this is such a popular spot, you will be able to follow the tracks that are already there.
 There is one section with two paths, one has a sign that says foot traffic only, so you will want to take the section on the right.
 At the end of the drive, there is a split, take the left spur, as most people exit from the lot to the road at the right.